wail-uottawa/docker-ros-elg5228/README.md

 <span style="color:red">**NOTE:**</span> The first time you run the script in `docker-run.sh` (or `docker-run.bat`), it will take a relatively long time to pull the image from the docker hub ([https://hub.docker.com/r/realjsk/docker-ros-elg5228](https://hub.docker.com/r/realjsk/docker-ros-elg5228)), due to the image's large size.
 However, subsequent runs should be much faster since the image will be cached locally by docker.

----
+### Connecting Through Web Browser
 Successfully running `docker-run.sh` (or `docker-run.bat`) takes you to a shell command inside the docker container.
 However, this doesn't allow you to run graphical applications from within the container (yet).
-To do so, while the image is running, you need to connect to it from your host machine either through a web browser or a VNC viewer, such as the free multi-platform tigerVNC Viewer ([https://tigervnc.org](https://tigervnc.org)).
+To do so, while the image is running, simply point your web browser to: [http://127.0.0.1:6080](http://127.0.0.1:6080)

-### Connecting Through Web Browser
-Simply point your web browser to either of the following two URLs;
-* connect via __noVNC HTML5 full client__: [`http://localhost:6901/vnc.html`](http://localhost:6901/vnc.html), default password: `vncpassword`
-* connect via __noVNC HTML5 lite client__: [`http://localhost:6901/?password=vncpassword`](http://localhost:6901/?password=vncpassword)

-### Connecting Through VNC Viewer
-Point your VNC viewer as follows:
-* connect via __VNC viewer `localhost:5901`__, default password: `vncpassword`
-Once connected, it might be best to run the VNC viewer in full screen mode, for a better experience.

----

-<span style="color:red">**NOTE:**</span> If you connect to the image via a vnc viewer, it is important to remember to terminate the vnc connection before stopping the docker image, otherwise you may experience some difficulty (vnc lock) next time you try to connect to the image via a vnc viewer.
-Sometimes, when the vnc connection is not terminated properly, it causes some vnc lock files to remain behind inside the server (the docker image in this case).
-These files are `/tmp/.X1.lock` and `/tmp/.X11-unix/X1`.
-The proper way to terminate a vnc connection is to follow *either* of the following options:
-* From the host computer, close the vnc viewer application (by closing its window for example).
-* From within the docker image, run the command `vncserver -kill :1`, which terminates the connection from the server.
-This example terminates Display 1 (:1).
-If you use Display 4, for example, replace 1 with 4.
-* The third option (better leave it as the last resort) is to delete files `/tmp/.X1.lock` and `/tmp/.X11-unix/X1` inside the container.

----

-More details about connecting to the image can be found down in Section [Connect & Control](#connect--control).

 ### Stopping the Image
-After finishing working with the docker image, and after properly disconnecting your vnc connection, in case you connected via a VNC viewer, you can stop the image in one of the following methods:
+After finishing working with the docker container, you can stop it in one of the following methods:
-* Graphically through Docker Desktop (if available)
+* Graphically through Docker Dashboard (if available)
-* In the same terminal where you run `docker-run.sh` (or `docker-run.bat`), which is now showing the command line within the container, type `exit` (or Ctrl-d).
+* In the same terminal where you run `docker-run.sh` (or `docker-run.bat`), which is now showing the command line within the container, type Ctrl-c.
 This should kill the running of the container.
-* From the command line on your host computer by running `docker stop IMAGE_ID:tag`, where `IMAGE_ID` and `tag` are the ID and tag of the image you want to stop(e.g., `docker stop docker-ros-elg5228:20210908`).
+* From the command line on your host computer by running `docker stop IMAGE_ID:tag`, where `IMAGE_ID` and `tag` are the ID and tag of the image you want to stop(e.g., `docker stop realjsk/docker-ros-noetic-vnc:20240428`).
 Another way is to use the command `docker stop $(docker ps -a -q)`, which will stop *all* docker images running on your computer.

 ## Connecting to the Image Through a uOttawa's Virtual Machine
 <span style="color:red">**NOTE:**</span> This method of connecting to the image is only available to uOttawa affiliates. <br />